Jump to Recipe Jump to Video Print Recipe

 This dairy-free, gluten-free vanilla cake is as stunning as it is scrumptious!
 Whether you are looking for a beautiful gluten free cake for your next birthday party, celebration, or wedding cake base, this will be just what you need.
 Come see why bakeries love making this recipe for their customers!

 My daughter is very artistic, and she creates gorgeous mandala designs.
 I am so excited she made a mandala design out of sprinkles for this cake.
-No matter how you decorate it, this gluten free vanilla cake is going to impress!
+No matter how you decorate this cake, this gluten free vanilla cake is going to impress!
 I am happy to say this cake is also dairy-free!
 Just use dairy-free frosting if you can’t have dairy.

 What sets my recipe apart: